openshift/lightspeed-operator/README.md

 ```

 #### Redis Secret Management
 By default redis server spins up with a randomly generated password located in the secret `lightspeed-redis-secret`.
 One can go edit password their password to a desired value to get it reflected across the system.
-In addition to that redis secret name can also be explicitly specified in `olsconfig.yaml` as shown in the below example.
+In addition to that redis secret name can also be explicitly specified in cluster CR as shown in the below example.
 ```
 conversationCache:
   redis: